-Also, make sure you schedule the interviews when you have more free time and you’re not stressed.
+Also, make sure you schedule the interviews when you have more free time and are not stressed.

-If you hurry things up, you might miss important details about the candidate and end up choosing a nanny that it’s not the right fit for your family.
+If you hurry things up, you might miss important details about the candidate and choose a nanny that is not the right fit for your family.

 However, if time or location is a problem for you, you can always conduct Skype interviews.